AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/website-retargeting/retargeting-with-web-personalization-data.md

    >
    >The Retargeting Configuration is per domain or subdomain.
 Activate the other domains if you want to send data from those domains through to the retargeting platform.

-1. Activate&nbsp;Settings for&nbsp;Google Analytics&nbsp;or&nbsp;Google Universal Analytics per domain.
+1. Activate Settings for Google Analytics or Google Universal Analytics per domain.

    >[!NOTE]
    >